Kamperhub/kamperhub-app/FIREBASE_SETUP_CHECKLIST.md

 ### Step 3.6: CRITICAL - Configure OAuth Consent Screen & Credentials

 > [!WARNING]
-> **If you see a `403 That's an error... you do not have access` page from Google when trying to connect your account, it means this step was missed or done incorrectly.**
+> **If you see a `403 That's an error... you do not have access` or `redirect_uri_mismatch` page from Google when trying to connect your account, it means this step was missed or done incorrectly.**

 This step is mandatory for allowing users to connect their Google Accounts (for features like Google Tasks).